leegee/test-react-openlayers-ufo/README.md

 See the `README`s in the sub-directories of `data/` for details of the MUFON and Norge UFO sighting data.

+Data is fectched for whatever region is visible, and filtered by search terms entered at the top of the window.

 ## Todo:

 Currently we send everything in the bounding box and cluster on the client.